-The ship had sailed for the United Kingdom on the morrow, October 4, 1914, to its rendezvous with the convoy carrying the 1st Canadian Division overseas, off the south coast of the Island.
+The ship had sailed for the United Kingdom on the morrow, October 4, 1914, to its rendezvous with the convoy carrying the 1st Canadian Division overseas, off the south coast of the

+Island.

-(Right: Fort George, constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)
+(Right: 'Fort George', constructed in the latter half of the eighteenth century, still serves the British Army to this day. - photograph from 2011)

-Once having disembarked in the United Kingdom this first Newfoundland contingent was to train in three venues during the late autumn of 1914 and then the winter of 1914-1915: firstly in southern England on the Salisbury Plain; then in Scotland at Fort George - on the Moray Firth close to Inverness; and lastly at Edinburgh Castle - where it was to provide the first garrison from outside the British Isles.
+Once having disembarked in the United Kingdom this first Newfoundland contingent was to train in three venues during the late autumn of 1914 and then the winter of 1914-1915: firstly in southern England on the Salisbury Plain; then in Scotland at Fort George - on the Moray Firth close to Inverness; and lastly, still in Scotland, at Edinburgh Castle - where it was to provide the first garrison from outside the British Isles.

-Only days after 'A' and 'B' Companies had taken up their posting there, on February 16 of 1915, 'C' Company - the first re-enforcements for the original contingent - would arrive directly - through Liverpool of course - from Newfoundland.
-On the final day of the month of March it had been the turn of 'D' Company to arrive - they via Halifax as well as Liverpool - to report...to duty...at Edinburgh, and then 'E' Company five weeks less a day later again, on May 4\.
+Only days after A and B Companies had taken up their posting there, on February 16 of 1915, C Company - the first reenforcements for the original contingent - would arrive directly - through Liverpool of course - from Newfoundland.
+On the final day of the month of March it had been the turn of D Company to arrive - they via Halifax as well as Liverpool - to report...to duty...at Edinburgh, and then E Company five weeks less a day later again, on May 4\.

-\These five Companies, while a contingent of the Newfoundland Regiment, was not yet a battalion and would not be so for a further five months - as will be seen below.
+\These five Companies, while a contingent of the 'Newfoundland Regiment', was not yet a battalion and would not be so for a further five months - as will be seen below.

-(Right above: The venerable bastion of Edinburgh Castle dominates the Scottish capital from its hill in the centre of the city. - photograph from 2011)
+(Right above: The venerable bastion of 'Edinburgh Castle' dominates the Scottish capital from its hill in the centre of the city. - photograph from 2011)

-Seven days after the arrival of 'E' Company in the Scottish capital, on May 11 the entire Newfoundland contingent was ordered elsewhere.
+Seven days after the arrival of E Company in the Scottish capital, on May 11 the entire Newfoundland contingent was ordered elsewhere.
 On that day, seven weeks into spring - although in Scotland there was apparently still snow - the unit was dispatched to Stobs Camp, all under canvas and southeastwards of Edinburgh, close to the town of Hawick.